Prospects for probing light photophobic axion-like particles via displaced vertex signals at the CEPC: Introduction

-ALPs~\cite{Kim:1979if,Shifman:1979if,Dine:1981rt,Zhitnitsky:1980tq,Anselm:1981aw,Ringwald:2014vqa} are one of the most well-motivated candidates for feebly interacting particles.
+ALPs~\cite{Kim:1979if,Shifman:1979if,Dine:1981rt,Zhitnitsky:1980tq,Anselm:1981aw,Ringwald:2014vqa} are among the most well-motivated candidates for feebly interacting particles.
 They are pseudo-Nambu-Goldstone bosons associated with the spontaneous breaking of global $U(1)$ symmetries and appear as singlet pseudoscalars under the SM gauge groups.
 Over the years, a wide range of new physics scenarios have predicted the existence of ALPs.
-Of particular interest is the photophobic ALP scenario~\cite{Craig:2018kne}, where the ALP has no tree-level couplings to the SM photons or fermions and interacts only with other electroweak gauge bosons~($WW,ZZ,Z\gamma$) at tree level.
-Although direct couplings to photons and fermions are absent, the interactions of ALP with electroweak gauge bosons can induce effective ALP-fermion and ALP-photon couplings at loop level.
-Most existing phenomenological studies have focused on exploring heavy photophobic ALPs and their prompt-decay signals~\cite{Aiko:2024xiv,Ding:2024djo,Mao:2024kgx,Feng:2025kof,Ding:2025wvb}.
+Of particular interest is the photophobic ALP scenario~\cite{Craig:2018kne}, in which the ALP has no tree-level couplings to SM photons or fermions and interacts only with other electroweak gauge bosons~($WW,ZZ,Z\gamma$) at tree level.
+Although direct couplings to photons and fermions are absent, ALP interactions with electroweak gauge bosons can induce effective ALP-fermion and ALP-photon couplings at the loop level.
+Most existing phenomenological studies have focused on heavy photophobic ALPs and their prompt-decay signals~\cite{Aiko:2024xiv,Ding:2024djo,Mao:2024kgx,Feng:2025kof,Ding:2025wvb}.
 However, the ALPs predicted by this scenario can be long-lived, particularly in the low-mass region.
 When the photophobic ALP mass lies below the threshold for on-shell decays into massive electroweak gauge bosons, these channels are kinematically forbidden.
-The light photophobic ALPs then decay predominantly through loop-induced channels into fermions and photons, leading to a suppressed total width and an enhanced proper decay length.
+Light photophobic ALPs then decay predominantly through loop-induced channels into fermions and photons, leading to a suppressed total width and an enhanced proper decay length.
 As a result, light photophobic ALPs can manifest as LLPs, giving rise to distinctive signals at high-energy colliders.
 Motivated by this feature, several studies have explored the phenomenology of long-lived photophobic ALPs.
-For instance, Ref.~\cite{Wang:2025ncc} has investigated prompt-lepton and mono-photon signals of these ALPs at future lepton colliders.
+For instance, Ref.~\cite{Wang:2025ncc} investigated prompt-lepton and mono-photon signals of these ALPs at future lepton colliders.
 However, when the ALP decay length becomes comparable to the detector scale, displaced vertex searches provide a powerful and complementary probe, accessing regions of parameter space that are not efficiently covered by prompt-decay and missing-energy searches.
-Future lepton colliders, such as the CEPC, offer a promising opportunity to probe light long-lived photophobic ALPs via displaced vertex signals, owning to their clean experimental environment, high integrated luminosity and precise measurement capabilities.
+Future lepton colliders, such as the CEPC, offer a promising opportunity to probe light long-lived photophobic ALPs via displaced vertex signals, owing to their clean experimental environments, high integrated luminosities, and precise measurement capabilities.